ptop()

 Note:

-The function computes expression x,… over each member of sequence A, sorts the result members, and returns a sequence consisting of ordinal numbers of the first n members in sequence A.
+The function computes expression x,… over each member of sequence A, sorts the result members, and returns a sequence consisting of sequence numbers of the first n members in sequence A.

 When n>0, sort members in ascending order; when n<0, sort members in descending order; when n=0, return null. n must not be omitted.